UFAL-DSG/pykaldi/INSTALL.md

 How have I installed Atlas?
 --------------------
-NOTE1: I normally use OpenBLAS instead of ATLAS.
+ * NOTE1: I normally use OpenBLAS instead of ATLAS.
-NOTE2: There is prepared installation script `tools/install_atlas.sh` which you should try first.
+ * NOTE2: There is prepared installation script `tools/install_atlas.sh` which you should try first.
           If it fails, you may find the help in this section.
-NOTE3: On Ubuntu 12.04 for Travis CI I used prepared packages with minor hacks.
+ * NOTE3: On Ubuntu 12.04 for Travis CI I used Debian packages.
 See [travis.yml](./.travis.yml).

 How I install Atlas:
  * I installed version atlas3.10.1.tar.bz2 (available at sourceforge)